How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 What does BetterHelp include?

 BetterHelp provides an array of benefits for those who utilize the platform.
-With your BetterHelp subscription, you can participate in therapy with a licensed mental health professional remotely through video, voice, or in-app live chat messaging sessions.
+With your BetterHelp subscription, you can participate in talk therapy with a licensed mental health professional remotely through video, voice, or live chat sessions.

-All of the providers on the BetterHelp platform are trained, experienced, and vetted therapists who hold a recognized professional license in their state and/or jurisdiction, so you can expect the same professionalism from your online therapy provider as you would an in-person therapist.
+All of the providers on the BetterHelp platform are trained, experienced, and vettedtherapists who hold a recognized professional license in their state or jurisdiction, so you can expect the same professionalism from your virtual therapy provider as you would an in-person therapist.
+Those seeking therapy can be paired with providers who have experience helping others with similar challenges in their mental health history.

 BetterHelp vs. traditional in-person therapy

-With BetterHelp, users can also take advantage of therapeutic worksheets, a digital journaling feature, group sessions, and other educational tools that can help reinforce critical therapeutic concepts between sessions.
-And with the platform’s in-app messaging service, you can send your therapist a message at any time in between sessions.
+With BetterHelp, users can also take advantage of therapeutic worksheets, a digital journaling feature, support groups, and other educational tools that can reinforce critical therapeutic concepts between sessions.
+Users can also reach out to their therapists at any time in between sessions, and their providers will generally respond when they are able.

-In addition to these features, BetterHelp offers a number of other benefits that may make it a more convenient and comfortable option for some people, over seeking in-person therapy services.
-When you sign up for BetterHelp, you will be matched with a therapist who aligns with your mental health needs and preferences (often within 48 hours, depending on therapist availability), you can switch therapists at any time, you can have therapy sessions from the comfort of home, and you can communicate with your therapist however you feel comfortable—whether over video, phone, or entirely over chat.
-Plus, BetterHelp online therapy can be more affordable than in-person counseling services, for those without insurance.
+In addition to these features, BetterHelp offers other benefits that may make it a more convenient and comfortable option than in-person therapy services.
+When you sign up for BetterHelp, you will be matched with a therapist who aligns with your mental health needs and preferences (often within 48 hours, depending on therapist availability).

 Medication management and therapy

-It is also important to note that the licensed therapists on BetterHelp cannot prescribe medication, but they can collaborate with medical professionals who offer medication management when needed.
+The licensed therapists on BetterHelp cannot prescribe medication, but they may collaborate with medical professionals who offer medication management services when needed.
 For individuals experiencing severe symptoms or a complex mental illness, online therapy may not be sufficient, and in-person mental health care may be more suitable.

-While the cost of therapy can vary depending on a wide range of factors, there are also a number of options available that can help make therapy more affordable.
-Included below are some of these options:
+While the cost of therapy can vary depending on a wide range of factors, options are available to make therapy more affordable.

 - Sliding-scale in-person providers: If you are interested in in-person therapy, you can search for providers who charge sliding-scale fees, in which the cost of therapy adjusts depending on a client’s income and ability to pay.